jhipster/generator-jhipster-react-native/docs/websockets.md

 ## Websockets

-A websockets example is present under the "Chat" menu item in the DrawerContent.
+A websockets example is present under "Chat" in the Drawer Menu.
 To enable this in your JHipster backend, JHipster React Native makes the following changes to your JHipster app's WebsocketConfiguration.java:

 ```text
 src/main/java/.../config/WebsocketConfiguration.java